in $nu.config-path

 -

-Then this flow is what is passed to Peace's common functionality to use in execution or display.
+Then this flow is passed to Peace's to execute or display information.

 -